Proyag/Proyag.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi!
-I'm Proyag"
+author_profile: true
 excerpt: "About me"
-author_profile: true
+# header: "/images/canvas.jpg"
 redirect_from:
   - /about/
   - /about.html
-header:
-  image: "/images/canvas.jpg"
+title: "Hi!
+I'm Proyag"
 ---

 I'm a PhD student working on machine translation at the Institute for Language, Cognition and Computation, which is part of the School of Informatics at the University of Edinburgh.